APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models

 \subsection{Model Selection}

-To the best of our knowledge, {\toolname} is the first automated patch correctness prediction technique by fine-tuning the existing pre-trained model.
+To the best of our knowledge, {\toolname} is the first automated patch correctness prediction technique by fine-tuning the existing pre-trained model \revise{in the APCA domain}.
 In this paper, we adopt BERT as the encoder stack due to its powerful performance in previous work \cite{devlin2018bert}.

 Specifically, BERT is pre-trained on large amounts of text data with two self-supervised goals, i.e., masked language modeling (MLM) and next sentence prediction (NSP).
 MLM aims to let the model predict the masked words by masking 15\% of words in each sentence randomly.
 NSP aims to further improve the model’s ability to understand the relationship between two sentences by letting the model predict whether the given sentence pair is continuous.
 The model then can be fine-tuned to adapt to some specific downstream tasks and has achieved remarkable state-of-the-art results on a variety of natural language processing tasks, such as question answering and language inference.